cyclr/docs/pages/custom-connectors/paging.md

 Use this when a Connector-level Parameter exists, but is not valid for a particular Method so should be overridden.
 You must define the Parameter as normal, but provide the CYCLR_IGNORE_PARAMETER variable as the value to have it ignored.

+#### Formated Inbound Paging Variables

+If required any of CYCLR_PAGE_NUMBER, CYCLR_PAGE_OFFSET or CYCLR_PAGE_SIZE can be inserted into a preformatted string by converting them to mergefields.
+For example if you needed to prepend a page number with 'pageNumber=' you would use the following value for the parameter.

+{% raw %}
+    pageNumber={{CYCLR_PAGE_NUMBER}}
+{% endraw %}

 #### Examples of inbound paging definitions:

 API 1 with page number and page size